js302/ReStore/README.md

 ### Key Settings

-**Watch Directories**: Folders to monitor for automatic backups
+**Watch Directories**: Folders to monitor for automatic backups, each with optional storage override

+**Global Storage**: Default storage destination for paths without specific configuration

 **Backup Type**: Choose between Full, Incremental, or Differential

 **Backup Interval**: How often to check for changes (in hours)

-**Storage Providers**: Configure Local, S3, Google Drive, or GitHub storage
+**Storage Providers**: Configure Local, S3, Google Drive, or GitHub storage with per-path and per-component selection

 **Exclusions**: File patterns and paths to skip during backup